bananaml/.github/CODE_OF_CONDUCT.md

         - How to ship it
 - If your service is callable from other services, expose an interface + client to call it
 - Duplicate code in a service should be a function
 - Support 10x scale.
-If 0 users will run your code, build to support 1.
-If 10, support 100, etc
+If 0 users will run your code, build to support at least 1.
+If 10, support at least 100, etc